nitzanpap/auto-tab-groups/README.md

 ## Planned Features

-- Add a "Collapse/Expand All" button to collapse all groups (once the API supports it)
 - Group tabs by custom rules (e.g., keyword, container, time opened)
 - Save/Load window state, including tab groups, pinned tabs, and window position
 - Allow users to auto group tabs via AI (either by providing an API key, or some sort of access to a locally running self hosted AI model)